 Also, depending on the style of cooking, many people believe that gas flames are useful to enrich your cooking with that flavor of “smokiness”.
 There’s a reason why using charcoal to cook or smoking your food is a popular cooking technique.
 Induction cooking does not allow this as it does not use any real flames.

 Induction cookers by far are the easiest to clean compared to stove hobs.
 It’s as easy as wiping down your countertops with a damp cloth!
 You can even use general cleaning agents to spray your induction cookers if you’re a clean freak, no fancy cleaning liquids required.
 Conversely, gas cooking is a messy affair.

 The very use of open flames makes your kitchen feel a lot greasier and icky.
 Sure, the food you make on an open flame may taste great, but at what cost?
 You’ll need to spend a lot of time in the kitchen cleaning up as compared to using induction cookers.

 Of course, you could resort to using cooking hoods to suck up the grease.
 In that case, OBRO has a downdraft cooker hood and induction hob combo that will fulfil your desires.

-But we’d definitely put forth that induction cookers are the future especially in our ever growing Malaysian food climate.
-Convenience, efficient cooking, and easy cleaning afterwards.
+But we’d definitely put forth that induction cookers are the future, especially in our ever-growing Malaysian food climate.
+Convenience, efficient cooking, and easy cleaning afterward.